prakhar-gupta8/INMAS-python-workshop/README.md

 This is achieved by interweaving more advanced concepts with simple ones, and with more advanced, optional exercices for the more proficient students.

-We anticipate that you will have sufficient time to assimilate core parts of the training during the Workshop.
+We anticipate that you will have sufficient time to assimilate the core parts of the training during the Workshop.
 We suggest you revisit these notebooks at a later time.
 This will help you assimilate the material and ensure a continuity in practicing a new programming language.